*These rules are subject to change without notice.

 Rule 1: The following countries have a regional requirement:

-Belgium, Canada, France, Hong Kong, Hungary, Japan, Malaysia, New Zealand, Portugal, South Korea, Spain, Taiwan, United Kingdom
+Australia, Belgium, France, Hong Kong, Hungary, Japan, Malaysia, New Zealand, Portugal, South Korea, Spain, Taiwan, United Kingdom

 Rule 2: Athletes who reside (live) in a country that has a regional requirement must compete in a natural regional in their country of residence before they can compete in a natural pro qualifier anywhere in the world.